mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

     p.deposit(150)
     print(p)

 The ``print`` function shown above produces a string representation of the Account ``p``.
-The default functionality provided by
-Python tells you that ``p`` is an object of type ``Account``.
+The default functionality provided by Python tells you that ``p`` is an object of type ``Account``.
 However, it does not tell you anything about the specific state of the Account.

 .. index:: method; magic

 We can improve on this representation if we include a special method call ``__str__``.
 Notice that this method uses the same naming convention as the constructor, that is two underscores (dunder) before and after the name.
-It is common that Python uses this naming technique for special methods (magic methods).
+Python commonly uses this naming technique for special methods (**magic methods**).

 The ``__str__`` method is responsible for returning a string representation as defined by the class creator.
 In other words, you as the programmer, get to choose what an ``Account`` should look like when it gets printed.
 In this case, we have decided that the string representation will include the values of the balance attribute as well as some formatting.
-It is required that the ``__str__`` method create and *return* a string.
+The ``__str__`` method must create and return a string.

 .. activecode:: c1j